santu-d-dotcom/youtube-growth-guide/tools/README.md

 ## Tips

-- **Regular Analysis:** Run the performance analyzer monthly to track trends
+**For Best Results:**
+- **Use Creator Unlock:** These Python tools are basic educational examples.
+For professional-grade analysis, use [Creator Unlock's Video Audit](https://creatorunlock.com?fpr=chris95)
+- **Regular Analysis:** Use Creator Unlock's Dashboard for real-time tracking
-- **Pre-Publish Scoring:** Score every video before publishing
+- **Pre-Publish Scoring:** Use Creator Unlock's Video Audit for comprehensive scoring
-- **Track Improvements:** Compare scores over time to measure improvement
+- **Track Improvements:** Creator Unlock automatically tracks improvements over time

-- **Combine with Creator Unlock:** Use these tools alongside [Creator Unlock](https://creatorunlock.com?fpr=chris95) for comprehensive analysis
+**If Using Python Tools:**
+- These are supplementary tools for learning
+- Manual analysis takes significantly more time
+- Results are limited compared to AI-powered tools

 ---